anhkhoadx/ProximalAPI-Docs/README.md

 ##Introduction

+The Wireless Registry Proximal API enables the association of content to wireless ID strings and the subsequent retrieval of that content.
+Content is associated via The Wireless Registry registration portal by owners of wireless ID strings, or directly via the Proximal API by anyone.
+Wireless devices generally detect Wireless Names and Hardware IDs from the signals around them in a range of combinations.
+These signals can vary from Wi-Fi names, Bluetooth names, and MAC addresses, to BLE beacon IDs, RFID numbers, and a number of similar wireless expressions and IDs yet to come via new technologies and standards.
+The Wireless Registry’s Proximal API is the first open API to allow any device to both create and retrieve associations to any signal, while at the same time respecting an industry-approved opt-out mechanism.
+It gives the registered owners of these signals full control over any and all associated content.

+Use of The Wireless Registry Proximal API is subject to the terms of the API License Agreement.
+For questions and support, please email contact@wirelessregistry.com.

 ###Definitions

-The Wireless Registry Proximal API allows the association of content to wireless ID strings and the subsequent retrieval of this content.
-Wireless devices generally detect Wireless Names and Hardware IDs around them in a range of combinations.
-These signals vary from Wi-Fi Names, Bluetooth names, and MAC addresses, to iBeacon IDs and a number of similar wireless expressions and IDs to come via new technologies and standards.
-The Proximal API outlined here is the first open API that allows any device to both create and retrieve associations to any signal, while at the same time respecting an industry approved opt-out mechanism, and enabling the full control of associated content by the registered owners of the signals involved.

-The Proximal API makes use of several concepts, that are defined below.
+The Proximal API makes use of the following concepts defined below: wireless name, hardware ID, and pin.

 ####1.
 Wireless Name

-a) **Wi-Fi and Bluetooth Names**
+a) **Wi-Fi and Bluetooth Name**

-A Wireless Name is a word or phrase transmitted from a Wireless Device as an ID string or form of device or network identification.
-Currently the Proximal API responds to one to thirty-two characters (32 bytes) in length that typically corresponds to the SSID (Service Set Identifier) of a Wi-Fi or Bluetooth device.
-SSIDs are often referred to as “network names” and are broadcast by a device to all receiving devices within the broadcast radius of a device’s networking hardware.
+A Wireless Name is a word or phrase, often readable, transmitted from a wireless device as an ID string or as a form of device or network identification.
+The Proximal API currently responds to wireless names 1 to 32 characters (32 bytes) in length that typically correspond to the Service Set Identifier (SSID) of a Wi-Fi or Bluetooth device.
+SSIDs are often referred to as “network names” and are broadcast by a device to all receiving devices within the broadcast radius of the device’s networking hardware.

-A new device typically has an SSID that is set by default by the device manufacturer.
-This SSID can be manually changed on a number of devices, such as smartphones, tablets, laptops, PCs and wireless network routers in the home or office.
+A new device typically has an SSID that is set by default by its manufacturer.
+The SSID can be manually changed on a number of devices, such as smartphones, tablets, laptops, PCs, and home or office wireless network routers.
+You can register the wireless name already used by a device, or register a preferred wireless name and change the name on the device accordingly.
+Many devices can use the same name, but a particular name can only have one owner.
+A number of devices (such as routers) can transmit several or many wireless names simultaneously.
+The Proximal API accepts a wide variety of wireless name strings that may be detected in real use situations.

-b) **iBeacon and BLE Names**

-The API will respond to BLE or Bluetooth Smart identifiers.
-The first set of identifiers included is a special type of Wireless Name called iBeacon. iBeacon is the Apple Trademark for an indoor positioning system that Apple Inc. calls "a new class of low-powered, low-cost transmitters that can notify nearby iOS 7 devices of their presence."
-They can also be used, in a limited manner, by the Android operating system.
-The technology enables an iOS device or other hardware to send push notifications to iOS devices in close proximity.

-The accepted format for an iBeacon Wireless Name is to split it in groups of digits according to the formula: 8-4-4-12~5~5.
-All groups are hexadecimal, with the exception of the last two groups of 5 decimal digits.
-These two groups are usually called the Major and Minor values, in that order, and take values between 00000 and 65535.
+b) **BLE Beacon Identifier**

+The second major group of wireless names to which the API responds are Bluetooth Low Energy (BLE) or Bluetooth Smart identifiers.
+The first format accepted is the common BLE ID format (Type1), which is generally recognized as iBeacon(TM) (trademark of Apple Corp).
+This type of proximal signal is usually used in low-cost BLE transmitters that mobile devices can detect and use to initiate functions in a mobile app.
+The Wireless Registry is the first time that Beacon IDs can be registered and their signals associated to meaning and content across devices and across apps.
+Any device that detects the beacon ID can check the Proximal API for that content and contribute to it.
+Beacon owners control their transmitted beacon IDs and the content associated to them.

+Any Beacon UUID can be registered.
+The UUID format is a 16 byte ID string entered at hexadecimal digits in the format: 12345678-ABCD-1234-ABCD-123456ABCDEF, and followed by two 16 bit characters expressed as integers: Major (0-65535) and Minor (0-65535).
+The three components are separated by the ~ separator.

     Example of an iBeacon Wireless Name:

     E2C56DB5-DFFB-48D2-B060-D0F5A71096E0~00000~00000

-See http://en.wikipedia.org/wiki/IBeacon for more details about iBeacon.
+See http://en.wikipedia.org/wiki/iBeacon for more details about about Apple Inc.’s beacon technology.
+Other beacon formats are either in use today or will be released shortly in the rapidly growing field of proximal beacons.

+c) **LTE Direct Expression**

+The Proximal API, when applied to LTE Direct, is referred to as an Expression Name Server.
+The Wireless Registry is working with partners to demo the Expression Name Server in future.

 ####2.
 Hardware ID

-Our system supports at this moment two main types of Hardware IDs:
+In the current release, our system supports two main types of hardware IDs:

 a) **MAC address**

-The most common Hardware ID used by our system is the MAC address.
-A **media access control address** (**MAC address**) is a unique identifier assigned to network interfaces for communications on the physical network segment.
-MAC addresses are used as a network address for most IEEE 802 network technologies, including Ethernet; and in the case of Wi-Fi and Bluetooth devices, this MAC address is transmitted around the device to identify it to other devices in the immediate area.
+The most common hardware ID used by our system is the **media access control address** (**MAC address**), one of the most frequently detected wireless ID signals today.
+It is a unique identifier assigned to network interfaces in most IEEE 802 network technologies, including Ethernet.
+In Wi-Fi and Bluetooth devices, the MAC address is transmitted around the device to identify it to other devices in the immediate area.

 There are many ways of writing a MAC address.
 For ease of reading, our system converts all valid MAC addresses to what we call _the normalized version_.
 This is a variant of the standard IEEE 802, with six groups of capitalized hexadecimal digits, separated by colons (:) in transmission order.